CIMIC Group Limited Shareholder Class Action

 How can affected CIMIC Group Limited shareholders participate in the class action?

-If you have any queries, you can contact the Omni Bridgeway Client Liaison Team by email on [email protected] or free call 1800 016 464.
+To sign up, you can do so by clicking on the "Sign up" button below.
+Alternatively, you can contact the Omni Bridgeway Client Liaison Team by email on [email protected] or free call 1800 016 464.